gentianlloshi/kuranifisnikapp/Search_Implementation.md

 ---
 ## 3. Control Flow Overview
 1. UI calls `QuranProvider.searchVerses(query)`.
-2. Provider ensures the inverted index exists.
+2. Provider ensures the inverted index exists via `SearchIndexManager.ensureBuilt()`.
-   - Attempts to load a persisted snapshot (v2) from app documents for a fast path.
+   - First tries to load a persisted snapshot (v2) from app documents using a corpus-hash fast path.
-   - If not built or partial, starts incremental background build: for each surah, collects raw rows, offloads per‑surah tokenization with `compute(buildInvertedIndex, raw)`, then merges the partial index.
+   - If not available, it performs a single full off-main isolate build by parsing asset JSONs and constructing the index entirely in an isolate (see `search_index_isolate.dart`).
-3. When index ready: `_searchIndexQuery(query)` executes.
+3. When index is ready: the manager executes the in-memory query and returns ranked `List<Verse>`.
-4. Results (ranked `List<Verse>`) assigned to `_searchResults` and `notifyListeners()` triggers UI update.
+4. Results are assigned to `_searchResults` and `notifyListeners()` triggers UI updates.
-5. If index build failed: falls back to `_searchVersesUseCase` (legacy direct search).
+5. If index build fails: the provider can still fall back to `_searchVersesUseCase` (legacy direct search), though in practice the snapshot fast-path or isolate build should cover normal operation.

 ---
 ## 4. Inverted Index Structure